-9) Site Visit
+8) Site Visit

-After the applicant has completed the above requirements, the final step before Board approval of its application is a site visit by one or more ITLS Board members or a designee.
+After the applicant has completed the above requirements, the final step before Board approval of its application is a site visit by one or more ITLS representatives.
 The purpose of the site visit is to observe the applicant's instructors teaching an ITLS course(s) and evaluate the administrative operations of the applicant.
 The applicant may request that the reviewer serve as faculty for an ITLS course when appropriate.
 Expenses for the site visit are the responsibility of the applicant.
 Prior to scheduling a site visit, the applicant must sign an ITLS Host Agreement.
-Rarely the site visit may be waived by the ITLS Executive Director or Chairman of the Board under special circumstances.
+On rare occasions the site visit may be waived by the ITLS Executive Director or Chairman of the Board under special circumstances.

-10) Board Consideration
+9) Board Consideration